TRADITIONAL MOUNTAINEERING

 2. Sun Protection

-Sun glasses and a sunscreen are an obvious addition to a pack.
-Sun protection should come from SPF 35 sun screen lotion, dark glasses suitable for altitude and reflective snow fields, and long sleeves, gloves and hat rated for strong sun.
+Serious sun glasses and a lotion sunscreen are an obvious addition to a pack.
+Sun protection should come from SPF 35 sun screen lotion, dark glasses approved for altitude and reflective snow fields, and long sleeves, gloves and hat rated for strong sun.
 Have a sun skirt on the hat or wear a bandana under the hat and over your neck and ears.

 3. Insulation (extra clothing)

 This brings us to extra clothing - the most essential of the list.
-In Central Oregon, the weather can change in a very short time, leaving people shivering in shorts and vulnerable to rain, sweat and wind induced hypothermia.
-Hiking fast may keep your body heat up, until you "bonk" or "run out of gas" (glycogen), or have to hike slow with others, go slow to find your way or have to stop and tend an injured companion or stranger.
-The extra clothing must be carried in your pack, ready to be put on when you stop for a few minutes or several hours.
+In Central Oregon, the weather can change in a very short time, leaving people shivering in shorts on a 10,000 foot summit and vulnerable to rain, sweat and wind induced hypothermia.
+Hiking fast may keep your body heat up, until you "bonk" or "run out of gas" (glycogen), or have to hike slowly with others, go slow to find your way or have to stop and tend an injured companion or stranger, becoming stranded overnight.

 4. Illumination